CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 Creating base layers has two steps: obtaining the source data in the necessary formats, and then running a data extraction and transformation process to create the base layer.

-If the collections data you want to work with is maintained by Pitt's library and archives, this process can be done completely or in part, by a request to the CaD@Pitt team.
-If you are working with your own collections data, or wish to customize the transformation process, you can also do the transformation yourself.
+If the collections data you want to work with is maintained by Pitt's library and archives, this process can be done completely or in part by a request to the CaD@Pitt team.
+If you are working with your own collections data, or wish to customize the transformation process, you can do the transformation yourself.
 We describe the steps to run the data extraction and transformation scripts developed by the CaD@Pitt project.

 ## Requesting data from CaD@Pitt
 1. User submits a Source Data Request.